SMAS Facelift London

 They will advise on what facelift is right for you and will give you full details on the SMAS lifting price.
 They will discuss face lift timelines, recovery times and they will show you before and after photos.
 You will leave having a thorough understanding of what’s involved and how long it will take to looking as good as you feel.

-The cost of a facelift procedure can vary based on several factors, including the complexity of the surgery, the surgeon’s expertise, anaesthetist and hospital fees, and any additional facial rejuvenation procedures you may choose to combine.
+The cost of a facelift procedure can vary based on several factors, including the complexity of the surgery, the surgeon’s expertise, anaesthetist and hospital fees which may or may not include an overnight stay in hospital, and any additional facial rejuvenation procedures you may choose to combine.
 After your consultation, you will receive a detailed quotation outlining all associated costs, including pre-operative and post-operative care.
-Many clinics offer financing options to help make facelift surgery more accessible and manageable for patients.
-It is important to discuss all aspects of cost and available payment plans with your facial plastic surgeon or clinic representative to find the best solution for your needs and budget.
-By investing in a high-quality facelift procedure, you can achieve natural-looking, long-lasting results and enjoy renewed confidence in your appearance.

 Your plastic surgeon will give you specific advice on how to prepare for your treatment.
 This will be based on your pre-operative medical at Kensington Medical.
 It may include: